|

 Director wanted some vehicles and tents to arrange on set on Sunday 8th

-July which, because of a clash of commitments, meant Mike Peacock had a
+July which, because of a clash of commitments, meant Mike Peacock had

-were also there, but otherwise the set was deserted.
+him.
+The Bedford and K2 were also there, but otherwise the set was deserted.
 A lone Assistant

 organised a taxi to take us to a hotel York for an overnight stay and